Michael Irvin

-Michael Jerome Irvin (born March 5, 1966) is an American sports commentator and former professional football wide receiver for the Dallas Cowboys of the National Football League (NFL).
-In 2007, he was inducted into the Pro Football Hall of Fame.
+Michael Jerome Irvin (born March 5, 1966) is an American sports commentator and former professional football player who spent his entire 12-year career as a wide receiver with the Dallas Cowboys of the National Football League (NFL).
+Widely considered to be one of the greatest wide receivers of all time, he was inducted into the Pro Football Hall of Fame in 2007.

-Irvin played college football at the University of Miami and was selected in the first round of the 1988 NFL Draft by the Dallas Cowboys.
-He spent his entire 12-year NFL career from 1988 to 1999 with the Cowboys before it ended abruptly from a cervical spine injury sustained in a game against the Philadelphia Eagles at Veterans Stadium on October 10, 1999 in which Irvin was carted from the field and transported by ambulance to a Philadelphia hospital.
+Irvin played college football for the Miami Hurricanes and was selected in the first round of the 1988 NFL draft by the Cowboys.
+He played for the Cowboys from 1988 to 1999 before sustaining a cervical fracture of his spine in a game against the Philadelphia Eagles, in which he was carted off the field and transported to a Philadelphia hospital, forcing him to retire.

-Irvin was nicknamed "Playmaker" due to his penchant for making big plays in big games during his college and pro careers, and he relished the nickname, even acquiring "PLY MKR" as his Texas vanity license plate.
-Along with Troy Aikman and Emmitt Smith, Irvin was one of three key Cowboys offensive players, known as "The Triplets", who led the Cowboys to three Super Bowl championships in 1992, 1993, and 1995.
+Irvin was nicknamed "the Playmaker" due to his penchant for making big plays in big games during his college and pro careers, and he relished the nickname, even acquiring "PLY MKR" as his Texas vanity license plate.
+Along with Troy Aikman and Emmitt Smith, Irvin was one of three key Cowboys offensive players known as "The Triplets", who led the Cowboys to three Super Bowl wins in 1992, 1993, and 1995.

-Irvin is widely regarded as one of the greatest wide receivers of all time.

 Irvin is a former broadcaster for ESPN's Sunday NFL Countdown and currently an analyst for NFL Network.
-In 2009, he competed in Season 9 of Dancing with the Stars in which he was the season's ninth contestant to be eliminated.
+In 2009, he competed in Season 9 of Dancing with the Stars and was the season's ninth contestant to be eliminated.
+He was one of the co-hosts of the FS1 weekday debate show Speak with Paul Pierce, Keyshawn Johnson, and Joy Taylor.

-Early life and education
+Early life

-Michael Irvin was born March 5, 1966 in Fort Lauderdale, Florida.
+Irvin was born March 5, 1966, in Fort Lauderdale, Florida.
 He is the 15th of 17 children in his family.
-Irvin first attended Piper High School in Sunrise, Florida and then went on to become a football star at St. Thomas Aquinas High School in Fort Lauderdale.
+Irvin first attended Piper High School in Sunrise, Florida, and then went on to become a football star at St. Thomas Aquinas High School in Fort Lauderdale.

 While at St. Thomas Aquinas High School, Irvin was heavily recruited by the University of Miami to play for the Miami Hurricanes, one of the top collegiate football programs in the nation.